bpelto/bpelto.github.io/index.md

 </footer>

-I am a PhD student at the University of Northern British Columbia [Department of Atmospheric and Cryospheric Sciences](http://acinn.uibk.ac.at/).
+I am a PhD student at the University of Northern British Columbia [Department of Geography](http://acinn.uibk.ac.at/).

 I have a MSc in Geoscience from the University of Massachusetts Amherst where I studying paleoceanography under the direction of Dr. Julie Brigham-Grette.